 - Ill fitting narrow footwear.

-- Stage 1: deformity only visible on X-ray, minimal discomfort or pain, tightening of the tendon on the inside of the big toe.
+- First Stage: deformity only visible on X-ray, minimal discomfort or pain, tightening of the tendon on the inside of the big toe.

-- Stage 2: visible lateral displacement of the big toe towards the second toe, slight bump evident, forefoot becomes wider with mild to moderate pain and inflammation.
+- Second Stage: visible lateral displacement of the big toe towards the second toe, slight bump evident, forefoot becomes wider with mild to moderate pain and inflammation.

-- Stage 3: increased widening of the forefoot, increased space between the big toe and second toe, increased tenderness and deformity.
+- Third Stage: increased widening of the forefoot, increased space between the big toe and second toe, increased tenderness and deformity.

-- Stage 4: total dislocation of the big toe joint, gross deformity and enlarged bunion bump, possible clawed second toe.
+- Fourth Stage: total dislocation of the big toe joint, gross deformity and enlarged bunion bump, possible clawed second toe.

 The goal is to try and stabilise the bunion in Stage 2 for as long as possible.
-This is because rapid deformity and increase in the size of the “bunion bump” occur most in Stage 3, due to forces on the bunion as the big toe pushes off the ground in a deviated position.
+This is because stage 3 is where most of the deformity occurs and increase in the size of the “bunion bump”.

 - Supportive footwear